InquestGeronimo/tllm/README.md

   ⚠️<em>Under Active Development</em> ⚠️
 </h5>

-**CypherTune** is a small and simple Python library for fine-tuning large language models (LLMs) on text-to-Cypher datasets.
-[Cypher](https://neo4j.com/developer/cypher/) is the graph query language of Neo4j, designed to retrieve data efficiently from a knowledge graph.
-Drawing inspiration from SQL, Cypher stands out as the most user-friendly graph language, owing to its intuitive syntax and resemblance to familiar languages.
+**CypherTune** is a compact and intuitive Python library designed to fine-tune large language models (LLMs) specifically for text-2-Cypher applications.
+[Cypher](https://neo4j.com/developer/cypher/), the graph query language utilized by Neo4j, is renowned for its efficiency in data retrieval from knowledge graphs.
+Its user-friendly nature, drawing parallels with SQL, is attributed to an intuitive syntax that resonates well with those familiar with traditional programming languages.

-This repository is inspired by Neo4j's recent [initiative](https://bratanic-tomaz.medium.com/crowdsourcing-text2cypher-dataset-e65ba51916d4) to crowdsource the development of their first open-source text-to-Cypher dataset.
-It aims to provide a streamlined and accessible platform for fine-tuning LLMs for users with minimal background in AI, offering an easy entry point to get started with LLMs and graph query language generation.
+This repository takes inspiration from Neo4j's recent [initiative](https://bratanic-tomaz.medium.com/crowdsourcing-text2cypher-dataset-e65ba51916d4) to create their inaugural open-source text-2-Cypher dataset.
+Our goal with CypherTune is to simplify the process of fine-tuning LLMs, making it more accessible, especially for individuals who are new to the realm of AI.
+We aim to provide an approachable gateway for diving into the world of LLMs and graph query language generation.

-If you want to help with the crowdsourcing initiative, don't be shy and visit their [app](https://text2cypher.vercel.app/)  💁.
+Contributions and participation in this crowdsourcing effort is welcomed!
+If you're interested in being a part of this exciting initiative, feel free to join and contribute to Neo4j's [application](https://text2cypher.vercel.app/) 🚀🚀.

 # Features